noFrontendSolutions/fullstack-auth-and-db-app/README.md

 Don't do like me and use **getStaticProps** and/or **getStaticPaths** if the data you're loading isn't static.
 Now that might sound obvious; however, if you're using these two functions during development like me, they behave diffenrently.
 During development they get called on every request, giving me a wrong impression on how to use them properly.

-What I did was that I used **getStaticProps/Paths** to connect to my DB and load the initial data and create the intital paths, but also used these functions to load the newly dynamically created data by a user, together with the necessary paths.
+So I used **getStaticProps/Paths** to connect to my DB and load the initial data and create the intital paths, but also used these functions to load the newly dynamically created data by a user, together with the necessary paths.
 That worked fine during development; however, once I built and deployed the app to **Vercel**, although the application ran, the state of the data never changed.
 Newly created data by a user never got picked up on after it was sent to the database, not even after a hard refresh.

 Running at **build time** means during a rebuild of the whole application.
 Only if I redeployed the app, the newly created data got picked up on and showed up on the screen...which forced me to rewrite the whole application.